liaowow/hackerrank-prac/README.md

 ### Queue

-A queue is a data structure which contains an ordered set of data.
+A queue is a `linear` data structure which contains an ordered set of data.
 Queues are a First In, First Out or `FIFO` structure.

 Queues provide three methods for interaction:
 - `Enqueue`: adds data to the “back” or end of the queue